waweroh/alx-system_engineering-devops/README.md

-The repo contains shell basics
+The repo contains shell basics.